An Introduction to Children's Ministry

 There are two general models for how to serve children during weekly worship services.
 In one model, children stay with adults through the entire worship period.
 In these churches, the sermons are usually shorter and the worship service is more child-friendly.
 This model for children’s worship has not produced as much positive fruit in the lives of our youth as we would have hoped.
 We have tended to have our young children sleep or play quietly during worship services.
 An unfortunate result for some young people was that they learned to tune the sermons out.

 - Children learn better when material is presented at their level.
 Although a child-friendly adult service might have aspects that are suitable for some children, it cannot reach all age groups simultaneously.
 If a presentation is targeted toward 10-year-olds, the 5-year-olds will probably not be able to understand.
-And if it is targeted toward 5-year-olds, the 10-year-olds probably won't learn as much as they could.
+If it is targeted toward 5-year-olds, the 10-year-olds probably won’t learn as much as they could.
 A child-friendly service does not help adults to the same extent as a service designed primarily for a more mature audience.

 Children and adults can be integrated for some worship services, such as when children are invited to participate in portions of the worship service.
 For example, children may serve as greeters and ushers, help distribute material or collect offerings.
 The children’s choir may provide worship music.
 Children may be part of the worship message by performing a short skit for the congregation.
 Children may even give a prayer or message.
 The adults may need to be updated about the children’s ministry itself, and one of the classes may be held for the adults to see.
 This will also give children a sense of belonging, and it will encourage adults to pray for and support the ministry we have to our children.